iancze/DiskJockey/README.md

     julia> Pkg.dir("JudithExcalibur")
     "/home/ian/.julia/JudithExcalibur"

 Your PATH will vary.
-The scripts are located inside of a `scripts` directory, so if you are using Z-shell, you will want to add the PATH that looks something like
+The scripts are located inside of a `scripts` directory, so if you are using bash or Z-shell, you will want to add the PATH that looks something like

     export PATH="/home/ian/.julia/JudithExcalibur/scripts:$PATH"

-inside of your `.zshrc` file.
+inside of your `.bashrc` or `.zshrc` file.
 Finally,

     $ source ~/.zshrc